Philippians 4:13 is a simple Bible verse yet people misinterpret it. 🙃

 When you understand Philippians 4:13 in context, it is a power-packed Bible verse.

 To correctly interpret it, you have to read the adjacent Bible verses and see what the additional information will reveal.
+There are many excellent study guides on the Philippians for those interested in gaining a wider knowledge of the context of this verse.

 Before we dive into the meaning of this verse, let's look at who wrote it.